-One of the most common setups.
+This is one of the most common setups.
 This setup works great for galas, weddings, and almost every other seated social event.
-Can utilize either round or rectangular banquet tables.
+This setup can utilize either round or rectangular banquet tables.

 Like the name implies, this setup is similar to what would be found at a school or lecture hall.
-Chairs and tables are setup in repeating straight rows.
-It accomplishes the same thing as the theatre style but allows guests to have a place to take notes and space for food & beverage service.
+Tables & chairs are setup in repeating straight rows.
+This setup accomplishes the same thing as the theatre style, but allows guests to have a place to take notes and have space for food & beverage service.
 This setup works great for trainings, conferences, and meetings.

 *A variation of the traditional classroom setup is sometimes referred to as V setup or herringbone setup.
 This variation is similar to classroom, but the tables are angled forming a V pattern.

 Just like the name implies, the U shape setup is just that.
-Tables are setup in a shape of the letter U with one opening where all guests face inwards.
+Tables are set-up in the shape of the letter U with one opening where all guests face inwards.
 This setup works great for presentations where all eyes can be on the presenter while still offering guests the chance for group interaction and discussion.